Lancers Women's Water Polo

 Head Coach: Terry Stoddard (626-585-7785)

-Serving 14 years at Pasadena City College, Terry Stoddard has been the only director of the school's Aquatic Center since it came into use in 2000.
+Serving the last 15 years at Pasadena City College, Terry Stoddard has been the only director of the school's Aquatic Center since it came into use in 2000.

 In 2012, Stoddard's Lancers produced new all-time leading scorer Makenzie Blank (168 goals in 2011-12) and single-season saves leader Shelby Gregg (279 saves).
 The pair were two-time, All-South Coast Conference First Team selections.
 The team's total of 307 steals is a new school record.